Blackstone president: Oust Greece from euro

-NEW YORK Blackstone Group LP President Tony James, whose investment firm advised Greece's lenders on a 206 billion euro debt restructuring, said on Thursday that the euro zone will have to expel Greece and Portugal in order to survive.
+NEW YORK, June 28 Blackstone Group LP President Tony James, whose investment firm advised Greece's lenders on a 206 billion euro debt restructuring, said on Thursday that the euro zone will have to expel Greece and Portugal in order to survive.

 Debt-laden Greece, whose private creditors were advised by Blackstone on a haircut on their bond holdings last March, is now trying to convince its European peers, including paymaster Germany, that it needs more time to bring its finances on track.